 The closure of railways throughout Aberdeenshire as a result of the Beeching cuts unfairly removed efficient transport links from an entire region.
 Such a decision would never be taken today.
 Fraserburgh and Peterhead remain isolated and in decline.
 Poor links to the city limit their economic potential.
-These towns represent the largest population, the farthest from their closest railway station anywhere in the UK.
+These towns represent the largest population, the farthest from their closest railway station anywhere in Scotland.
 Proposed road and bus improvements will not adequately address these problems.
 Previous studies on reconnecting Fraserburgh and Peterhead by rail are now obsolete, new data from the Borders Railway, new government policy and our never-studied alignment completely changes the picture.
 Buchan also has a strong base for tourism with several tourist attractions popular with locals.
 Rail links will allow tourism to blossom in the area, providing the conditions for a new type of economic growth.

 Our proposals simultaneously set up Aberdeen and Aberdeenshire for the coming economic change, and deliver truly transformative modal shift away from the private car just at the time it is required.